Deploy Logistics Operational Dashboards using DataPane

 Which area of your warehouse concentrates the majority of your volume?

-Your warehouse is organized by alleys with cells and picking locations.
+Your warehouse is organised by alleys with cells and picking locations.

 Insights